 - Average Lifetime Value*.
 Increasing LTV to at least 10,000$ for each client.

 Now you can decide to review your progress every quarter by prioritizing and planning your actions based on each KPI performance.
-For example, in case the number of cold calls is only 50 instead of 100, you can decide to dedicate two workdays of only reaching out to new businesses.
+For example, in case the number of cold calls is only 50 instead of 100, you can decide to dedicate two workdays only to reach out to new businesses.

-4. Provide a business solution by adjusting your service to suit large clients
+4. Provide a business solution by adjusting your service to large clients

 If you want to work with larger clients, they must feel that you can handle them.
 How can you make them feel it?
 First, you need to provide solutions that are compatible with their scale.